Michael Weatherly: Personal life

-Sexual harassment
+Legal issues

 In January 2018, CBS settled for $9.5 million with actress Eliza Dushku after she was fired from a recurring role on Bull after informing producers of Weatherly's inappropriate behavior on the set.
-According to documents from the official mediation, Weatherly was recorded on video making comments about spanking Dushku over his knee, soliciting a threesome, alluding to sexual assault in his "rape van," and other inappropriate remarks.
-After Dushku spoke with producers, Weatherly texted CBS Television Studios' president David Stapf saying he wanted to talk about Dushku's sense of humor, though Stapf pushed back saying "Ms. Dushku made the show better."
-Days later, showrunner Glenn Caron terminated her expected role on the show despite opposition from studio executives.
+According to documents from the official mediation, Weatherly was recorded on video making comments about spanking Dushku over his knee, soliciting a threesome, alluding to sexual assault in his "rape van", and other inappropriate remarks.
+After Dushku spoke with producers, Weatherly texted CBS Television Studios' president David Stapf, saying he wanted to talk about Dushku's sense of humor, though Stapf pushed back, saying, "Ms. Dushku made the show better."
+Days later, showrunner Glenn Caron terminated Dushku's expected role on the show despite opposition from studio executives.

-In November 2021 Dushku testified in front of the House Judiciary Committee about her sexual harassment accusations during her time on Bull.
-She said in her testimony: "In 2017, I was aggressively pursued by CBS to become a co-lead in a show called 'Bull.'
-I was told that the role would be a six-year commitment to play a smart, strong leading lady — a competent, high-powered lawyer meant to counter balance the existing male lead, and that the role had been written specifically with me in mind.
-However, in my first week on my new job I found myself the brunt of crude, sexualized and lewd verbal assaults.
+In November 2021, Dushku testified in front of the House Judiciary Committee about her sexual-harassment accusations during her time on Bull.
+She said in her testimony: "In 2017, I was aggressively pursued by CBS to become a co-lead in a show called Bull.
+I was told that the role would be a six-year commitment to play a smart, strong leading lady—a competent, high-powered lawyer meant to counterbalance the existing male lead, and that the role had been written specifically with me in mind.
+However, in my first week on my new job, I found myself the brunt of crude, sexualized, and lewd verbal assaults.
 I suffered near constant sexual harassment from my co-star."
 Dushku added that Weatherly called her "legs" and talked about his sperm.

-In December 2018 when the settlement was reported, Weatherly publicly apologized for the comments, saying "When Eliza told me that she wasn't comfortable with my language and attempt at humor, I was mortified to have offended her and immediately apologized."
+In December 2018, when the settlement was reported, Weatherly publicly apologized for the comments, saying "During the course of taping our show, I made some jokes mocking some lines in the script.
+When Eliza told me that she wasn't comfortable with my language and attempt at humor, I was mortified to have offended her and immediately apologized.
+After reflecting on this further, I better understand that what I said was both not funny and not appropriate and I am sorry and regret the pain this caused Eliza."
 Dushku responded that Weatherly broke the terms of their settlement by speaking to the press and characterized his apology as "more deflection, denial, and spin."
 Pauley Perrette and Sasha Alexander, Weatherly's co-stars from NCIS, tweeted in support of him following the accusations.
+In 2019, in Hollywood, he was arrested for DUI.
 In August 2019, it was reported that both Weatherly and Caron were undergoing leadership training following the settlement.